 By Ashraf Thachar

-Muhammad Ashraf Thachara Padikkal is currently a research intern at Madeenathunnor, Calicut, Kerala.
+Muhammad Ashraf Thachara Padikkal is completing his graduation from Madeenathunnor, Calicut, Kerala.
 He is an interviewer, writer and independent research fellow, specializing in the areas of Sufism, Islamic studies and cultural anthropology.
 He is also interested in tradition, philology and subaltern literature.

 Cafe Dissensus Everyday is the blog of Cafe Dissensus magazine, based in New York City, USA.
 All materials on the site are protected under Creative Commons License.

 Read the latest issue of Cafe Dissensus Magazine on ‘Gorkhaland’, edited by Dr. Rajendra Prasad Dhakal, Principal, Kalimpong College, Kalimpong, Darjeeling, WB, India.